How to grow your Instagram account in 2026

 The text in your name line should have your name as well as keywords that other people would search for in order to find an account such as yours.
 Don’t repeat your username in the name line – it’s already serving as a keyword.

-I have the following text as my name line: “Kristine – Colorful flower photography & edits”.
-When a person opens the messages – my name is the first word that appears in the list, so they know who they’re chatting with.
-The rest of the words serve as keywords that people can search in order to find my account.
+I have the following text as my name line during the flower Season: “Kristine – Colorful flower photography & edits”.
+When a person opens the messages, my name is the first word that appears in the list, so they know who they’re chatting with.
+The rest of the words serve as keywords that people can search to find my account.

 Your bio